 2. No-Churn Vanilla Ice Cream

 Or you can just garnish your cobbler with a dusting of powdered sugar, or sprinkle a pinch of sparkling sugar or demerara sugar on top before baking.
-A dollop of whipped cream is really nice too!
+A dollop of whipped cream is nice, too!

 As an amazon associate I earn from qualifying purchases.